Sword-of-Moonlight/docs-of-moonlight/source/docs/index.md

 Scan your eyes to the left of the search bar, and you'll be presented with a switch for toggling between light mode and dark mode.

 ### Hello Phone User, Would You Like a Menu?
 If you're browsing this documentation on a portable computation device, you can locate the hamburger menu at the top of the screen and to the far left.
-Otherwise, you'll find a list of the compendiums content to your left at all times (*on supported displays*.)

 ### Orange Guidance Soapstone
 If you would like to contribute to this documentation, you can by visiting our [GitHub](https://github.com/Sword-of-Moonlight/docs-of-moonlight) and making a pull request!